Bosnia and Herzegovina

 Bosnia and Herzegovina has reported hate crime data to ODIHR.
 The Federation of Bosnia and Herzegovina's criminal code includes penalty enhancements for specific offences.
 The criminal code of the Brcko District of Bosnia and Herzegovina includes a general penalty-enhancement provision.
 Republika Srpska's criminal code contains a statutory definition of a hate crime and general and specific penalty enhancements.
 Hate crime data are collected by the Ministry of Interior, the police, the Prosecutor's Office, High Judicial and Prosecutorial Council and the State Investigation and Protection Agency.
 Victimization surveys are conducted which include questions about hate crimes.

-In its "Concluding observations on the combined twelfth and thirteenth periodic reports of Bosnia and Herzegovina," the United Nations Committee on the Elimination of Racial Discrimination (CERD) recommended that the local authorities ensure the appropriate implementation of existing hate crime provisions.
+In its "Concluding observations on the combined twelfth and thirteenth periodic reports of Bosnia and Herzegovina", the United Nations Committee on the Elimination of Racial Discrimination (CERD) recommended that the authorities effectively apply existing legislation by registering, investigating, and bringing to justice cases of hate speech and hate crime, and by sanctioning those responsible with the appropriate penalties.

-ODIHR observes that Bosnia and Herzegovina has not reported hate crime data disaggregated by bias motivation to ODIHR.
+ODIHR observes that Bosnia and Herzegovina has not reported reliable statistics on hate crimes to ODIHR.